-So, to do something about it, I started my own programme, the OLYMPIA Lifestyle Health Enhancement & Weight Loss Programmes actually destined for everyone with excess of weight aiming to be healthy, but the people who are using my services are mainly middle age men and women with excess of weight and risk factors for diabetes, heart disease or kidney problems or who maybe already have pre-diabetes or diabetes, who actually got a little bit of a fright from any of these news (their body giving them some warnings) and put their future life into perspective of doing something now and change the future or keep the same and likely meet disease, complications or worse; but who also understand that it is an active process behind it.
+So, to do something about it, I started my own programme, the OLYMPIA Lifestyle Health Enhancement & Weight Loss Programmes actually destined for everyone with excess weight aiming to be healthy, but the people who are using my services are mainly middle-aged men and women with excess weight and risk factors for diabetes, heart disease or kidney problems or who maybe already have pre-diabetes or diabetes, who actually got a little bit of a fright from any of this news (their body giving them some warnings) and put their future life into the perspective of doing something now and change the future or keep the same and likely meet disease, complications or worse; but who also understand that it is an active process behind it.

 But some people are just visionary and do not need to touch or almost touch bottom.

-My patients and clients are losing weight, improving their vitality, reducing their disease risks and they are likely on the path to live a longer and happier life.
+My patients and clients are losing weight, improving their vitality, reducing their disease risks and they are likely on the path to living a longer and happier life.